danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 In this case, it would be beneficial for the company to clearly state this in the job description.
 For example, in a "How we work" section, they could explain that developers do not sit alone to think.
 Instead, they will always be paired with another developer or work at the same time with a team of developers, all looking at the same screen and taking turns with the keyboard.
 Candidates should know that they will be expected to constantly verbalize the solutions they're thinking about as they write the code.
 This will help to attract people that enjoy working like this.

 If a live coding round is necessary, provide candidates with a broad category of the problem beforehand so they can prepare accordingly.
-The scope of challenges engineers tackle is extensive, ranging from tasks like implementing graph algorithms or optimizing database queries to addressing intricate concurrency issues.
+The scope of challenges engineers tackle is extensive, ranging from tasks like implementing graph algorithms or optimizing database queries to addressing concurrency issues.

 ## Conclusion